PC Bottleneck Calculator

 When a High-End GPU Needs a Better CPU

 Scenario: A user pairs an RTX 3080 with an older Intel Core i5-7600K.
-Despite having a powerful GPU, games run at inconsistent frame rates and the GPU isn’t used to its full potential.
+Now in this case despite user have a powerful GPU, but games run at inconsistent frame rates and Powerful GPU never being used at its full potential.

 What went wrong:

-1. The CPU lacks the cores and threads to keep up with modern AAA titles
+1. That Old CPU lack cores and threads to compete with modern AAA titles

-2. It causes frame stuttering and limits the data being sent to the GPU
+2. We found it cause frame stuttering and limits the data being sent to the GPU

 Results:

-1. Significant FPS boost in games like Cyberpunk 2077 and Warzone
+1. You will see Significant FPS boost in games like Cyberpunk 2077 and Warzone

 3. GPU now performs closer to 95–99% usage consistently